<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=279471796467589&amp;ev=PageView&amp;noscript=1">

 Join us on a Nordic Adventure!

 Statistically speaking, the Northern Lights are most active in March and April, and September and October.
 Especially during the Equinoxes in the last two weeks of September and the second and third week of March.
-However, notably, the Northern Lights are also visible in November, December, January and February too.
+However, notably, the Northern Lights are also visible in November, December, January and February.

 Did you know that through the summer months, as unnoticed as she may be, Lady Aurora is still scientifically present?